Thai sex workers jailed for fleecing elderly men of $250k

 Asked if there was always a happy ending, she replied, "yeah, happy ending".

-Asked if she was scared about the prospect of going to prison, she said she didn't know as she "hasn't done anything wrong".
+Asked if she was scared about the prospect of going to prison, she said she didn't know because she "hasn't done anything wrong".

-However, she said if she ever won Lotto she would pay the men back as they were her friends and nice people.
+However, she said if she ever won Lotto she would pay the men back because they were her friends and nice people.

 "I'm not a bad person," she said.